-Though they slow down considerably in the winter, skunks do not hibernate.
+Skunks slow down considerably in winter, however they do not hibernate completely.
 This state of inactivity is called torpor.
 During this time, they are asleep more than they are awake.
-Their metabolism drops significantly, which allows them to live off of the calories stored in the extra fat on their bodies.
+Their metabolism drops significantly, which allows them to live off of the calories stored in the extra fat on their bodies when food sources are scarce.
 Late in the winter, skunks begin to emerge from their dens, with males in search of females.
-Mating season starts in February and lasts through March.
+Mating season starts in March, after much of winter’s snow has melted, and lasts through April.
+Litters of skunk babies arrive in late spring.
+Safely and humanely extracting a mother skunk and her babies during spring and summer is a tricky process that requires our Hamilton experts in skunk removal.

-Skunks use their spray as a defence mechanism.
+Skunks use their spray as a defense mechanism.
 They are typically shy and gentle animals that startle easily.
 In an encounter with a human, their priority is getting to safety.
 Though they can be quick to spray when threatened, they usually give warning signs.
 This includes stomping their feet, raising and flicking their tail and bending into a U-shape with head and tail both facing you.

 FACT: